adityas/2016-website/README.md

 # [Aditya Sankar | Homepage](http://www.adityasankar.com/)

-[Grayscale](http://startbootstrap.com/template-overviews/grayscale/) is a multipurpose, one page HTML theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
-This template features various content sections and a Google Maps section with a custom map marker.
+This is the source code for my homepage, which also happens to be hosted on github.io.
+The template I have built upon is [Grayscale](http://startbootstrap.com/template-overviews/grayscale/), which is a multipurpose, one page HTML theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).

 ## Overview

-This is the source code for my current web page.
 I have utilized the following frameworks and templates:
 * [Bootstrap](http://getbootstrap.com/)
 * [Grayscale](http://startbootstrap.com/template-overviews/grayscale/), created by [Start Bootstrap](http://startbootstrap.com/)
 * [BlueImp Gallery](https://github.com/blueimp/Gallery)